pcanz/grammar-parser/docs/introduction.md

 ```
 This version matches exactly the same syntax, but the grammar rule names now indicate the semantic intent for this grammar.
 The parser function has been given a short name `mdy` to stand for the type of text it represents, but it could be given a longer name such as `date_parser`.

-The grammar rules are a text string, and there is only one function required, the `grammar_parser` function.
-The parser function is the result of applying this function to the grammar rules.
-The result of invoking the parser function is, by default, a simple JSON data structure with a nested array of string values.
+The grammar rules are a text string, and the `grammar_parser` function returns a parser function.
+The result of applying the parser function to an input text string is, by default, a simple JSON data structure with a nested array of string values.
 The rule names label the results that they matched.

+The date grammar in this example has has been kept as simple as possible to illustrate how things work.
+In practice a more accurate date grammar could be used, for example it could require that the year has exactly four digits and the month and day have only one or two digits.

 For a slightly larger example we will look at parsing a URI into its component parts.
 Of course there are library parser functions to decode a URI, and these are the best way to do this particular job.
 The URI format simply provides a familar example in order to demonstrate the grammar rule approach.